Quick-Flash/QuickDrehm/doc/motor_setup.md

 Modify the `controlMixer()` function in main.ino so that only one motor at a time will move as you move a throttle.
 Example `motor_commands[MOTOR_0] = rc_channels[RC_THROTTLE]`
 The `motor_commands` expects a range of 0 to 1, any values outside this ranged are clipped to 0 or 1.
 Run this code and ensure that you can spin a motor.
+The motors will not spin until you arm your aircraft.
+Remember that arming requires throttle low and flicking the arm switch twice.

 ## Renaming Motors to Match Their Use
 In `global_defines.h` the motor defines for the motors you are using should be renamed in all files.